mas6y6/CipherOS/plugins.md

 The version of your plugin

 ### `team`
-If you have a team or a orgination working on this plugin you can put it here
+If you have a team or organization working on this plugin you can put it here

-### `authors` *required (at least 1 or more)*
+### `authors` *required (at least 1)*
 If you want to list authors that helped you work on this plugin you can list it here.
 At least one is required.

 ### `name` *required*
-**Your plugin name must be the folder where your plugin is located this is used later in the config.
+**Your plugin name must be the folder where your plugin is located.
+This is used later in the config.
 The name must be lowercase and have underscores `_` as spaces**

 This is the name of your plugin.
 *Used a lot in CipherOS*